 An Interview About Hypnotherapy and Alcohol

-The following article came completely unsolicited from a client (lets call him James) via email earlier in the year.
-I had to smile at one point when he questioned whether he was in trance or not, it’s such a common thing – Am I?
+The following article came completely unsolicited from a client (let’s call him James) via email earlier in the year.
+I had to smile at one point when he questioned whether he was in a trance or not; it’s such a common thing – Am I?
 Aren’t I?
-Even after sticking a clients hand to their leg some people still aren’t sure.
+Even after sticking a clients hand to their leg, some people still aren’t sure.
 I have re-posted this article because of all the enquiries I’m getting about hypnotherapy and alcohol.

 An interview with a whiskey drinker

 How established was your drinking habit?

 When I came to Hypnotherapist, Chris Fleet in early December 2014, I had been drinking one third to one half a bottle of whiskey almost every day for about three years!.
 So, I had a well-embedded habit!

 I didn’t think I was because I could give up for a few days without withdrawal symptoms.
 However, I enjoyed drinking, and I chose to drink spirits nearly every day.
 I drank with company, and I drank on my own.
 I enjoyed the taste of good whiskey, the warm glow, the comfort and the distraction of drinking.
 I drank until I was a little woolly and relaxed.
 I drank some more until I was drunk and I drank some more until I dropped off to sleep.
 I enjoyed the feeling of sinking into oblivion.

 Have you tried previously to give up?